Psmths/windows-forensic-artifacts/README.md

  - [Microsoft-Windows-Shell-Core/Operational/9707: Command Execution Started](execution/evtx-9707-shell-core.md)

 ### Execution - Process Tree
 >How did this process come to be?
 What spawned this process?
+Is the ProcessID available?
  - [Security/4688: A new process has been created](execution/evtx-4688-process-created.md)
  - [Microsoft-Windows-PowerShell/Operational/4104: PowerShell Script Block Logging](execution/evtx-4104-script-block-logging.md)
  - [TerminalServices-RDPClient/Operational/1024](network/evtx-1024-rdp-activex.md)